miyeung/whyem-etl/README.md

 curl http://127.0.0.1:5000/checkDbConnection
 ```

-Response should be the first row in database:
+The response should be the first row in database:

 ```json
 {